USAFA-ECE/ece382/_sources/Assignments/lab11.md

 ```

 - Connect Moku:Go Logic Analyzer to your LaunchPad.
-    - Connect the 20-pin I/O port to Moku:Go as shown inside the red circle in the figure below.
+    - Connect the 20-pin I/O port to Moku:Go.
-    - Connect Pin 1 of the Logic Analyzer to the TXD port on your LaunchPad as shown inside the yellow circle.
+    - Connect Pin 1 of the Logic Analyzer to the TXD port on your LaunchPad.
-    - Connect a Logic Analyzer's ground pin (black wire) to one of the LaunchPad ground pins as shown in the yellow circle.
+    - Connect a Logic Analyzer's ground pin (black wire) to one of the LaunchPad ground pins.

 ```{image} ./figures/Lab11_MokuConnection.png